ringolee0823/image_classifier/README.md

-# Classifier by Deeping Learning
+# Image Classifier

+## To classify images of Cheetah, Leopard and Jaguar!